Aliases for ATP6V1A Gene

 GeneCards Summary for ATP6V1A Gene

 ATP6V1A (ATPase H+ Transporting V1 Subunit A) is a Protein Coding gene.
-Diseases associated with ATP6V1A include renal tubular acidosis, distal, autosomal recessive and baylisascariasis.
-Among its related pathways are Signaling by GPCR and Metabolism.
-GO annotations related to this gene include proton-transporting ATPase activity, rotational mechanism and hydrolase activity, acting on acid anhydrides, catalyzing transmembrane movement of substances.
+Diseases associated with ATP6V1A include Developmental And Epileptic Encephalopathy 93 and Cutis Laxa, Autosomal Recessive, Type Iid.
+Among its related pathways are Insulin receptor recycling and Rheumatoid arthritis.
+Gene Ontology (GO) annotations related to this gene include proton-transporting ATPase activity, rotational mechanism.
+An important paralog of this gene is ATP6V1B2.

 H+-ATPase (also known as vacuolar ATPase, V-ATPase) is a enzyme transporter that functions to acidify intracellular compartments in eukaryotic cells.
 It is ubiquitously expressed and is present in endomembrane organelles such as vacuoles, lysosomes and endosomes.